Query Rewriting via LLMs: Abstract

 \section{Abstract}

-Query rewriting is a classical technique for transforming complex declarative SQL queries into ``lean'' equivalents that are conducive to (a) faster execution from a performance perspective, and (b) better understanding from a developer perspective.
-The rewriting is typically achieved via transformation rules, but these rules are limited in scope and difficult to update in a production system.
-In recent times, LLM-based techniques have also been mooted, but they are prone to both semantic and syntactic errors.
+When complex SQL queries suffer slow executions despite query optimization, DBAs typically invoke automated query rewriting tools to recommend ``lean'' equivalents that are conducive to faster execution.
+The rewritings are usually achieved via transformation rules, but these rules are limited in scope and difficult to update in a production system.
+Recently, LLM-based techniques have also been suggested, but they are prone to semantic and syntactic errors.

-We investigate here, how the remarkable cognitive capabilities of LLMs can be leveraged for performant query rewriting while incorporating safeguards and optimizations to ensure correctness and efficiency.
+We investigate here how the remarkable cognitive capabilities of LLMs can be leveraged for performant query rewriting while incorporating safeguards and optimizations to ensure correctness and efficiency.
 Our study shows that these goals can be progressively achieved through incorporation of (a) an ensemble suite of basic prompts, (b) database-sensitive prompts via redundancy removal and selectivity-based rewriting rules, and (c) LLM token probability-guided rewrite paths.
-Further, a suite of statistical and logic-based tools can be used to guard against errors produced by the model.
+Further, a suite of logic-based and statistical tools can be used to check for semantic violations in the rewrites prior to DBA consideration.

-We have implemented the above LLM-infused techniques in the \lithe system, and evaluated complex analytic queries from multiple benchmarks on contemporary database platforms.
-The results show significant improvements over SOTA rewriting techniques -- for instance, on TPC-DS, \lithe constructed productive ($>$1.5x speedup) rewrites for \emph{two-thirds} of the query suite, delivering four times more coverage than SOTA.
-Further, the geometric mean of its estimated execution speedups was an \emph{order-of-magnitude} jump over SOTA performance.
-In essence, \lithe offers a potent and robust LLM-based intermediary between enterprise applications and database engines.
+We have implemented the above LLM-infused techniques in the \lithe system, and evaluated complex analytic queries from standard benchmarks on contemporary database platforms.
+The results show significant performance improvements for slow queries, over both SOTA rewriters and the native optimizer.
+For instance, with TPC-DS on \pg, the GM of runtime speedups was a high \textbf{13.2} over the native optimizer, whereas SOTA only gave \textbf{4.9}.

+Overall, \lithe is a promising step toward viable LLM-based advisory tools for ameliorating enterprise query performance.